 Total Chaos finished a few weeks ago but the big announcements made by Chaos Group at their conference in Sofia, Bulgaria, are still settling.

-Announcements that got the crowds excited included the pending release of Corona 2 for 3ds Max and V-Ray Cloud, but the standout topic across the event was the launch of V-Ray Next.
+Announcements that got the crowds excited included the pending release of Corona 2 for 3ds Max and V-Ray Cloud, but the standout topic across the event was the launch of V-Ray Next for 3ds Max.

 Here we explore this major release from Chaos Group, what’s new, and what it could mean for artists all over the globe.

-There is no question that this is a major release for Chaos Group: their biggest for a long long time.
+There is no question that this is a major release for Chaos Group: their biggest for a long, long time.
 V-Ray 3 has been out for 4 years and in that time, there have been 6 ‘major’ releases.
-Every service pack has had major additions and for many software companies, these frequent lightweight updates would have stood on their own feet as a release.
+Every service pack has had significant additions and for many software companies, these frequent, lightweight updates would have stood on their own feet as a release.

 Adaptive Dome Lights (ADL) and light samples.
 ADL gives more accurate image-based lighting and it is much faster: the need for light portals is no more.
 There is no need to adjust light samples.
 The results are faster to get correct by a factor of 2x according to some reports.
 These adaptive dome lights and scene intelligence with automatic light sample adjustment will bring huge benefits to interior visualisers in particular.